- Home

 Hazardous Waste

 Events held by the Maryland Department of the Environment on a semi-annual basis for the collection of various materials including oil based paints, thinners, stains, pesticides, insecticides, etc. Events are rotated twice a year through the 4 Mid-shore counties.
-The next Semi-Annual Household Hazardous Waste and Electronics Recycling Event will be April 2, 2022 in Queen Anne’s County.
+The next Semi-Annual Household Hazardous Waste and Electronics Recycling Event will be October 28 in Kent County.
 For more information call MDE at 1(800)473-2925.

 HHW Waste,Latex Paint and Electronics Recycling Event flyer